dkandalov/dkandalov.github.io/micro-blog.md

 I agree that names don't need to reflect implementation details, and I'm happy to use function as a wider concept in Kotlin.
 I meant that a function named "client" doesn't make it clear that it creates a new client.
 And If you extract a variable, what do you call it, a "client" again: "val client = client()" 🤷

+=== Update ===

+For some reason this post got a bit of attention (42K impressions, 145 comments) on LinkedIn.
+Mostly from the people who I don't know at all.
+I genuinely had no idea people actually read technical content on LinkedIn and care enough to reply.
+At least I don't.
+I read all the comments.
+I'm not going to reply because I don't think there an expectation that I should, and it would take too much effort to have a meaningful conversation with everyone.

+What I have learned by reading the comments:
+ - Most of the focus was on "req" and "res".
+Likely, my second "question" about naming functions was not very clear.
+ - Sarcastic comments.
+According to a chatbot aka "AI" (not to be trusted) my original post was "critical, frustrated, opinionated".
+So ignoring the content, emotionally these comments matched the post.
+I can only be sorry for the people who felt threatened in any way.
+It was not my intention.
+(The intention was to see what David Denton thinks 🙈)
+ - There are more "silos" in software developers than I realised.
+For example, "req, res, cb, and many others, are conventional" and "`req` is basically a standard" gets a reply "WTF does "cb" mean?" 😂

 #### 2024/11/11
 The UI looks a bit wonky and there is no obvious keyboard shortcut for this diff popup (I tried hard in the past, let me know if it's there), but overall I really like the option to commit without ceremony!
 Could we also have "Commit without Dialog" action please 😬 #IntelliJ